wmadavis/wmadavis.github.io/content/teaching.md

 ##### A2.
 Week 8: by student request, an applied derivation of IC equations and intersections for accurate graphing   |   [PDF](/teaching/micro-2022-fall/08-GraphingExample.pdf)

 ##### A3.
 Week 10: High-level summary and takeaways from the course   |   [PDF](/teaching/micro-2022-fall/10-CourseSummary.pdf)

 ---

-### Economics department research consultant

-Fall 2023 $\cdot$ Spring 2024

-Weekly office hours available to all economics students conducting research for the ten senior thesis seminars or as part-time research assistants.
-Also tasked with designing and delivering research workshops for honors students.

-#### Prepared material

-Coming soon!

----